ysora/stripenn/README.rst

 **Stripenn** is a command line interface python package developed for detection of atchitectural stripes from chromatin conformation capture (3C) data.
 Then what are 3C data and stripes?

 * **Chromatin conformation capture technique** Basically, the chromatin conformation capture technique measures the frequency of DNA interactions.
 There are several sequencing techniques to see the genome-wide DNA interactions such as `Hi-C <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2858594/>`_ , `HiChIP <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5501173/>`_,  `PLAC-seq <https://www.nature.com/articles/cr2016137>`_ and `micro-C <https://www.cell.com/fulltext/S0092-8674(15)00638-8>`_.
-Currently, imaging-based methods are also developed to construct the spatial distance map of DNA ( `Su et al., 2020 <https://www.sciencedirect.com/science/article/pii/S0092867420309405>`_ ).
-These data have revealed that our genome is highly organized having special features such as compartment, TAD, loops and stripes.
+Currently, imaging-based methods are also developed to construct the spatial distance map of DNA interaction ( `Su et al., 2020 <https://www.sciencedirect.com/science/article/pii/S0092867420309405>`_ ).
+These data have revealed that our genome is highly organized including special features such as compartment, TAD, loops and stripes.

 * **Architectural stripe**
-    Architectural stripes are shown in the figure (highlighted in green border).
+    Architectural stripes are shown in the figure above (highlighted in green border).
 Stripe is one of the distinctive features found from 3C data.
 It was first predicted by `Fudenberg et al., Cell Reports, 2016 <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4889513/>`_.
 As shown in the figure above, it is a linear pattern where an anchor forms interaction with contiguous genomic region.
-It is known that stripes contains a large number of super-enhancers, and also it is a hopspot for DNA damage.
-To address more characteristics of stripes, we need accurate stripe caller and that's why Stripenn has been developed.
+It is known that stripes are enriched with super-enhancers, and also it is a hopspot for DNA damage.
+To address more characteristics of stripes, we need accurate stripe caller and that's why we've developed Stripenn.

 Requirement
 ############